fourTheorem/cross-account-eventbridge/blog/cross-account-eventbridge.md

-# EventBridge as a Cross-Account Event Backbone
+# How to use EventBridge as a Cross-Account Event Backbone
 <!--
 ---
 // Front matter for dev.to